GitHamo/ILIAS/components/ILIAS/OrgUnit/PRIVACY.md

 ### General Information

-Org Units themselves provide an access mechanism to certain information according to an hierachical, organigram-like structure of actors and their positions within an organisation.
+Organisational Units (OrgUnits) themselves provide an access mechanism to certain information according to an hierachical, organigram-like structure of actors and their positions within an organisation.
 User accounts are assigned to one or many nodes of a tree and are given positions, which grant "authority" over other positions within the same or consecutive nodes.
 These authorities may be connected to permissions on object-level, so that e.g.